-Roast chicken in the middle of the week may sound like a bit of a chore.
-But these chicken legs demonstrate that with 5 minutes prep and 35 minutes cooking it is perfectly possible.
+Roasting chicken in the middle of the week may sound like a bit of a chore.
+But these Indian spiced baked chicken legs demonstrate that with 5 minutes of preparation and 35 minutes of cooking it is perfectly possible.

-This sort of thing forms a part in a regular dinners at “Casa Krumpli”.
+This sort of thing forms a part of regular dinners at “Casa Krumpli”.

 Chicken legs are cheap to buy and full of flavour.
 This means that you can really go to town with spice and still taste the chicken!

-It makes for a great Indian traybake meal and takes very little time fiddling.
-Just cook the potatoes for a further 5 minutes and bish bash bosh a complete dinner.
+It makes for a great Indian traybake meal and takes very little time, just cook the potatoes for a further 5 minutes and bish bash bosh a complete dinner.

 I have even been known to shred down the chicken and fork it through that salad and take it on picnics.
 Not to mention the fact that it is an incredible sandwich filling!